 Discuss your medications with your doctor or surgery scheduler.
 You may need to stop taking some medications, such as aspirin, ibuprofen or blood thinners.
 You also need to tell your doctor about any vitamins and herbal supplements you take.
-Some preparations can interfere with bleeding or healing.
+Some of these can interfere with bleeding or healing.

-A nurse will call you before your surgery to go over medications with you; however, we ask that you bring a detailed list of your medications with you on the day of surgery and whenever you seek healthcare or services.
+A nurse will call you one to three days before your surgery to go over your medications and health history.
+We ask that you bring a detailed list of your medications with you on the day of surgery and whenever you seek health care or services.

 This list should include the name of the medicine, the dose and frequency (or how often you take it).
 Riverside offers a free wallet-sized List for Life/MediCard that you can keep and use to list your medications and other important information.
 To request a free List for Life/MediCard call Riverside Nurse at 757-595-6363 or 800-675-6368.

 Call your physician immediately if you notice a change in your health between the time you see your surgeon and the day of your procedure, to include skin changes such as rashes, scratches, bruises and sores.

 Testing Before Surgery